johnbayko/hicp/docs/hicp.rst

       switches, or radio buttons (normally vertically, not scrollable).

     "dropdown":
-      For single selection lists only (selection mode of "multiple" is ignored), a dropdown tool presents the available items for the user to select, with only the selected item visible when not being changed.
+      For single selection lists only (selection mode is ignored), a dropdown tool presents the available items for the user to select, with only the selected item visible when not being changed.
 This is the default for single selection.